 \[ \hat{\dot{x}}_{n,n}= \hat{\dot{x}}_{n,n-1}+ \beta \left( \frac{z_{n}-\hat{x}_{n,n-1}}{ \Delta t} \right) =40+0.1 \left( \frac{30110-30200}{5} \right) =38.2m/s \]

-The State Update Equation for the aircraft position, is similar to the equation that was derived in the previous example:
+The State Update Equation for the aircraft position is similar to the equation that was derived in the previous example:

-Unlike the previous example, where the \( \alpha \) factor is recalculated in each iteration ( \( \alpha _{n}= \frac{1}{N} \) ), in this example the \( \alpha \) factor is constant.
+Unlike the previous example, where the \( \alpha \) factor is recalculated in each iteration ( \( \alpha _{n}= \frac{1}{n} \) ), the \( \alpha \) factor is constant in this example.

-\[ \hat{x}_{n,n}=~ \hat{x}_{n,n-1}+ 1 \left( z_{n}- \hat{x}_{n,n-1} \right) = z_{n} \]
+\[ \hat{x}_{n,n}= \hat{x}_{n,n-1}+ 1 \left( z_{n}- \hat{x}_{n,n-1} \right) = z_{n} \]

 If \( \alpha =0 \) , then the measurement has no meaning:

-\[ \hat{x}_{n,n}=~ \hat{x}_{n,n-1}+ 0 \left( z_{n}- \hat{x}_{n,n-1} \right) = x_{n,n-1} \]
+\[ \hat{x}_{n,n} = \hat{x}_{n,n-1}+ 0 \left( z_{n}- \hat{x}_{n,n-1} \right) = \hat{x}_{n,n-1} \]

-So, we have derived a system of equations that composes the Update State Equation for the radar tracker.
+So, we have derived a system of equations that composes the State Update Equation for the radar tracker.
 They are also called \( \alpha - \beta \) track update equations or \( \alpha - \beta \) track filtering equations.

 The following chart depicts the estimation algorithm that is used in this example.